Rajeel-Ali/Meta-frontend-certificate-capstone/README.md

-# Meta-frontend-certificate-capstone
-This is the capstone project for meta's front end specialisation build using node JS
+# My capstone project for the Meta Front-End Developer Professional Certificate